AlexandruC5/PalmGine-3D/README.md

 - Configuration options (Application, window, scene, render, hardware, volume, camera, light and input).
 - Inspector shows and applies transform propierties, mesh information and texture information.
 - Console with LOG control.
-- Game object hierarchy.
+- Game object hierarchy that applies all transformations correctly
 - Own file format.
-- Quadtree.
+- Quadtree that accelerates an internal list of static Gameobjects.
-- Camera (frustum culling, near/far plane, FOV and aspect ratio).
+- Camera (frustum culling, near/far plane, modifiable FOV and aspect ratio).
-- Guizmos.
+- Guizmos can transform., rotate and scale.
 - Assets folder.
 - GameMode with modifiable time scale.
+Start/Pause/Stop.
 - MousePicking (Mouse left click).
 - Binary scene serialization (Allow to save and load scenes).
+- Application/Scene window can be resized and the rendering window adapts to the new aspect ratio.
+- All meshes use a bounding volume (AABB).
+Can be discarded with frustum culling.
+- All resources use reference counting.
+- Resource management:
+   - “Asset” window that shows all user assets.
+   - Upon start, all resources not managed inside Assets are generated in Library.

 # VERSION CONTROL
 ## v.1.0